rm93/Awesome-Workflow/README.md

 To download the project files via the terminal use the following command: `git clone "https://github.com/rm93/Awesome-Workflow.git"`

+To download our docker environment use the docker image on: https://hub.docker.com/r/alexstaritsky/snakemake/

-To create the docker container and conda envrionment and the needed installs follow the following steps.
+To manually create the docker container and conda envrionment and the needed installs follow the following steps.

-#### Docker
+#### (Manual) Creation of the Docker image

 - Install Docker<br>
 `sudo apt update`<br>